 Our Favorite Locals

-When we've got dome sickness (aka need to see the Florence cathedral), we scroll and double-tap our way through these Instagram accounts:
+When we've got dome sickness (aka need to see the Duomo), we scroll and double-tap our way through these Instagram accounts: